PaperMC/Waterfall/README.md

 ## Why fork Waterfall?

-Waterfall was forked because of the fact that Waterfall intends to only support protocol versions supported by upstream BungeeCord.
+Waterfall was forked out of a desire for greater protection to be afforded to a Bungeecord-based proxy, which Waterfall currently cannot offer.

 FlameCord will track upstream Waterfall and merge changes as needed.